TrivadisPF/platys-modern-data-platform/dynamic-stack/README.md

 mkdir config
 ```

-Create a `custom.yml` inside the `config`folder.
-The list of variables that can be configured for the service generator can be found in the `generator-config/vars/default-values.yml`
+Create a `custom.yml` inside the `config` folder.
+This file will be used to override the default settings defined in the file
+ [`generator-config/vars/default-values.yml`](./generator-config/vars/default-values.yml) file.
+These configuration settings are also documented [here](./Configuration.md).

 ```
 nano config/custom.yml
 ```

-Now add the following content (please ensure indentation is respected in your custom file as this is important for YML files) to the `custom.yml` file:
+Now add the following content (please ensure indentation is respected in your custom file as this is important for YML files) to the `custom.yml` file.

 ```
   stack_name: kafka-stack